Optimizing Federated Learning by Entropy-Based Client Selection: Problem Formulation

 where \(\ell: \mathbb{R}^C \times \mathbb{R}^C \to [0, \infty)\ \) denotes the loss function and \(P_{X^{(k)}, Y^{(k)}} \) the unknown joint probability distribution of each client.
 It can be expressed as

-The label distribution skew is characterized by the condition that the marginal probability distribution \( P_{Y^{(k)}} \) varies among clients, while the conditional probability distribution \( P_{X^{(k)} \mid Y^{(k)}} \) stays the same for all clients.
+The label distribution skew is characterized by the condition that the marginals \( P_{Y^{(k)}} \) vary among the clients, while keeping the class-conditionals \( P_{X^{(k)} \mid Y^{(k)}} \) identical for all clients.
 Since these distributions are unknown, the solution of \eqref{federated-objective} is obtained through empirical risk minimization, where the optimization is carried out on a subset of clients \( S \subset A:=\{1,\dots, K\}\):